 Player apps with 10+ band equalizers.
 They offer more granular frequency control than VoicyCare's 5 bands, but the interfaces are complex with many settings.
 Suited for people who want detailed audio tuning, less so for seniors or users who just need a simple volume increase.

-Where VoicyCare differs: VoicyCare focuses specifically on hearing support.
+Where VoicyCare differs: VoicyCare focuses specifically on listening assistance.
 Fewer features, simpler UI.
 It doesn't have 10-band EQ or 3D surround.
 The trade-off is that you can just move a volume slider and pick a preset without configuring anything else.
 If you are considering whether a volume booster app or a hearing aid is right for your situation, our hearing aid vs volume booster comparison lays out the differences.

 An article about making audio louder should address hearing safety.
 As a developer of a volume boosting app, I can't in good conscience skip this.